École Le Mascaret

 École Le Mascaret (French for Le Mascaret School) is a middle school located in Eastern Moncton.
-Le Mascaret shares the same building as École L'Odyssée, a public francophone high school.
+Le Mascaret no longer shares the same building as École L'Odyssée, a public francophone high school.

 Le Mascaret accommodates 575 students from grades 6 to 8.
 The new complex replaced the old Vanier and Beauséjour schools, which were shut down in 2005.

 Le Mascaret is anticipated to move locations in 2021 to offer more space from the overpopulated school École L'Odyssée.